Diamond Grading written in clear font, A diamond grading grding a diamond with 20x Loop

 • Crown and Pavilion Gauges

-GIA Diamond Cut Grade Chart:
+Understanding the GIA Diamond Cut Grade Scales

 Grade